rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 <  (3) [0.10000000000001079, 0.20000000000002158, 0.30000000000004035]
 ```

-Seems to work as expected!
-It may be a little unintuitive at first if you aren't familiar with [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) [doubles](https://en.wikipedia.org/wiki/Double-precision_floating-point_format), but it makes a lot more sense once we look at the binary representations of the values:
+Quite the peculiar feature.
+It may seem a little confusing if you aren't familiar with [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) [doubles](https://en.wikipedia.org/wiki/Double-precision_floating-point_format), but it makes sense once we look at the binary representations of the values:
 <!-- todo: highlight XOR bits in red -->
 ```js
 (double) 0.1 ^ (uint64) 5 = (double) 0.10000000000001079